 Find all the major events in San Diego this season.

-On Oct.
-1-2, 2016, the CRSSD Fest returns to downtown’s recently opened Waterfront Park on San Diego Bay.
-An electronic music festival that launched in spring 2015, CRSSD features more than 40 top acts, including Mike Snow, Maya Jane Coles and Felix Da Housecat among others.
-Performers will appear on three stages during this ticketed, paid-admission event for attendees 21 and older.
-Craft beer, mixed drinks, local food and a VIP area will be available.
+On March 7-8, 2020, downtown’s scenic Waterfront Park on San Diego Bay will host the twice yearly CRSSD Fest, an electronic music festival featuring top acts like ODESZA, Phantogram, Maetrik, The Martinez Brothers, and Justin Martin & Friends on three stages during this ticketed, paid-admission event for attendees aged 21 and older.
+Craft beer, mixed drinks, local food and a VIP area will also be available.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.